BetaMasaheft/Documentation/split applications release process.md

     1. Download it from the _server_ into the `BetMas` GitHub repository (export from oXygen data source explorer view)
     2. commit that to `BetMas`
     3. upload from GitHub to the new _local_ instance.
-    4. open and format the lists, they will be massy from the update operations.
+    4. open and format the lists, they will be untidy due to the xquery update operations adding and not formatting.
 3. _EthioStudies_ : The data here is a collection-by-collection export in TEI from the Zotero library.
 This takes about half hour.
      1. Generate the files from Zotero, selecting `export tags` and `generate xml:id` from the dialogue
      2. store them into the `BetMas` GitHub repository,